Skip to content ↓

 All students have the support of an informed careers advisor to make the most of careers and labour market information.
 For example, online jobs databases such as The National Careers Service, Prospects, and i-could provide up to date LMI.
 These are made available on the careers pages of the school website.
 Links and relevant handouts are discussed and students directed how to make best use of them in careers meetings.
 Relevant links and handouts are given out and discussed at parent’s evenings.

-There are up-to-date careers displays around school and resources in the school library.
+There are up-to-date careers displays around school and resources in the school library and all staff have access to LMI resources to help them share with their students.

 Careers links are encouraged in relation to school trips across year groups.